 However, you may still be required to put forward a costly legal defence to prove your innocence.
 Directors and officers insurance is a neccessity for many individuals that particapte of boards because they appreciate the risks that company directors face.

 Claims made against company directors can arise from a range of legal obligations they hold to employees, customers, shareholders, creditors, regulators or third parties.
 The resulting legal action can be disruptive and very costly to mount an effective defence.

-The support provided not only ensures a quality legal defence, but also helps to reduce the disruption to management, allowing them to focus on the needs of the business.
+The financial support provided under a D&O insurance policy to company directors not only ensures a quality legal defence but also helps to reduce the disruption, allowing them to focus on the needs of the business.

 Without established legal and HR teams, defending a claim or dealing with a regulator’s investigation, can be complicated and time consuming.
-D&O insurance provides valuable access to legal support and specialist services to assist mitigate the damage of any allegation.
+D&O insurance offers company directors valuable access to legal support and specialist services to assist mitigate the damage of any allegation.

 Why company directors don't buy D&O insurance?

-We have seen many objections over the years for the need to purchase D&O insurance and want to challenge some of the assumptions made:
+At get indemnity™ we have seen many objections over the years for the need to purchase D&O insurance, below we've sought to clarrify some company director misunderstandings:

 1) The company is a separate legal entity, therefore any awards made by the courts are limited to the company share capital.

 A number of statutes exist to make company directors responsible for their actions on behalf of corporate bodies.
 While the company has limited liability, courts have the power to make awards against your personal assets with unlimited liability.